-In addition to the application form and materials required by Graduate Education, including official transcripts and official TOEFL test results for international applicants (please see https://students.asu.edu/graduate/proficiency), the following information must be submitted for the supplemental application to the Master's program in Family and Human Development.
-All materials must be submitted online via Graduate Education by the deadlines posted on the program website.
+In addition to the application form and materials required by the Graduate College, including official transcripts and official TOEFL test results for international applicants (please see https://students.asu.edu/graduate/proficiency), the following information must be submitted for the supplemental application to the Master's program in Family and Human Development.
+All materials must be submitted online via the Graduate College by the deadlines posted on the program website.